Close Menu

 – Torbjörn Åkerstedt, a biological psychology professor at the Center for Stress Research at Stockholm University, and lead author of the study.

-To note though is that the new study doesn’t recommend to always lying in at the weekend, as results also suggested too much sleep can increase the risk of death too.
+To note, though, is that the new study doesn’t recommend lying in on the weekend, as results also suggested that too much sleep can increase the risk of death, too.

 The study from Stockholm University in Sweden has been published in the journal Sleep.